Transforming EU Governance: The Digital Integration through EBSI and GLASS: Related work

-Traditional digital applications often use one or more appointed trusted authorities providing assurance over the identity-proofing of subjects.
-In the case of natural persons, this takes the form of a centralised or decentralised identity register.
-In the case of legal persons, typically these are defined as business registers.
-For this, Anand and Brass \cite{AnandNishant2021Rifd} provides an overview of eID systems and their governance models.
+Appointed trusted authorities in digital applications ensure identity-proofing for natural persons through centralised or decentralised registers and business registers for legal entities.
+Anand and Brass \cite{AnandNishant2021Rifd} examine eID systems and their governance.